snowdimon/IPIS/docs/glossary.en.md

 ## Structures and Elements

-- **Snezhkov Stack** – a sequence of symbols (discs) encoding an object’s history: birthplace → long‑term work locations (>6 months) → EVAs.
+- **Snezhkov Stack** – a sequence of symbols (discs) encoding an object’s history: birthplace → long‑term work locations → EVAs.
 Named after the system author.
 - **Thread** – graphical route marking on a spacecraft hull.
 A straight line from the start node to the end node (e.g., 01—03).
 Intermediate manoeuvres are not shown.
 - **Phase** – complete astronaut patch: main circle (current location) plus horizontal stack below it.
 - **Disc** – an individual circle in the stack (world number, letter E, or star prefix).
 - **Two‑layer patch** – a patch where a flat inner disc is hidden under the outer layer (the main circle).
 When leaving a base, the outer layer is peeled off and the inner disc becomes the next stack element.
 - **Velcro** – fastener for patches and discs.
-The peeling sound is part of the “Gulp” ritual.

 ## Processes and Rituals